Amudhaan515/Chuppuramani---the-raspberry-pi-5-quadruped/README.md

-## The mini project - CHUPPURAMANI - the mini quadruped using Raspberry pi 5
+## The mini project - CHUPPURAMANI - a mini quadruped using Raspberry pi 5

 # Components used:
 -> Raspberry pi 5